devemem/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 4-lastlines creates a script that display the last 10 lines of /etc/passwd
+File 5-firstlines creates a script that displays the first 20 lines of /etc/passwd